amedrz/wordsmith/README.md

     $ wordsmith new [book name]

-After that, Wordsmith will create a default directory structure so you just need to start creating your own content without worriyng about anything else.
+After that, Wordsmith will create a default directory structure so you just need to start creating your own content without worrying about anything else.

 	book/
 	  .wordsmith